predixdesignsystem/px-app-nav/README.md

 ## Overview

 Use the px-app-nav to cleanly navigate portions or pages of a application.
 The navigation can be minimized or expanded to reveal the navigation items, which can have sub items.
 The navigation can host other web components or authentication such as the px-login web component.
-Navigation items can use font-awesome icons to better communicate with the user.
+Navigation items can use px icons to better communicate with the user.

 ## Usage